Quickstart

 Next steps

-Section titled “Next steps”- Connect more instruments — GPIB, USB, LAN, Serial setup
+Section titled “Next steps”- Connect more instruments — GPIB, USB, LAN, Serial, Modbus, CAN

-- Daemon API reference — REST and gRPC endpoints
+galoisSDK and PyVISA backend - Daemon API reference — gRPC contract

 - Connect to Galois Cloud — team workspaces, data platform, AI assistant